 In line with this spirit, we operate with respect for the safety not only of our employees but also of our customers and the surrounding population.
+And particularly in the year that has just ended, due to the viral pandemic, with great apprehension for everyone, but with determination and moral and professional energy.
 Properly trained personnel and the development of processes and plants with high standards of quality and safety are the prerequisite that we put before any other consideration of economic opportunity.
 Quality, environment and safety are inseparable aspects of our entrepreneurial activity, which are also reflected in the maintenance and continuous improvement of Management System certifications, some of which were obtained more than twenty years ago and have therefore become a common working method for all our employees.